ankaboot-source/wikiadviser/docs/NOTES.md

 - Don't forget to copy and paste the email templates from `email-templates` to <b>supabase</b> templates.

+- Don't forget to create a user in supabase with email `contact@wikiadviser.io`.

 ## Important links and references

 - [Mediawiki API documentation](https://www.mediawiki.org/wiki/API:Main_page)